Thousands of infected blood victims to receive £100,000 compensation

 Estimated 4,000 victims survived what has been labelled the worst treatment disaster in the history of the NHS which saw 2,400 die

-Thousands of victims of the infected blood scandal will receive £100,000 interim payments in compensation “as soon as possible”, the government is set to announce.
+Thousands of victims of the infected blood scandal will receive £100,000 interim payments in compensation “as soon as possible”, the government is to announce.

 The Infected Blood Inquiry was established to examine how thousands of patients in the UK were infected with HIV and hepatitis C through contaminated blood products in the 1970s and 1980s.